-This race is no longer available to enter because it is full.
+This race is no longer available to enter because it is now past the closing date.

 A challenging and scenic 13.1 mile (approx) off road half marathon